open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 ![Forking on GitHub](images/vi-github-forking.png)

 **NOTE**: It is very important to **distinguish between your personal GitHub account and OLE's account**.
-As we want to keep a 'clean' version of our code, everyone forks the repositories, commit their changes to a branch on their own version of the repository, and then send the changes back to OLE's repository for approval (called a pull request), before OLE's code is updated.
+First, you should fork the repository to create your own 'clean' version of the code.
+You should commit any changes you make to a branch on this version of the repository.
+These changes should be sent back to OLE's repository through pull requests.
+OLE's code will be updated when the pull requests are approved.

 ### Go to Settings and rename your repository